billcrook/billcrook.github.io/source/_posts/2014-10-24-date-based-windowing-functions-in-hive.markdown

 <p/>
-Now suppose we want to answer the question: What is the 3-day purchase amount total leading up to each transaction?
+Now suppose we want to answer the question: What is the 3-day spend total leading up to each transaction?
 The following query could answer that using a range-based window.

 {% codeblock Date-based Windowing lang:sql %}